 While those sit, honey the almonds:

-1 heaping teaspoon of flaky, coarse salt (Like this Bull's Bay salt from South Carolina, or Maldon)
+- 1 heaping teaspoon of flaky, coarse salt

 Combine the honey and butter in a heavy bottomed saucepan.
 Cook over medium heat until the liquid is fragrant and just beginning to get a little darker.
 This takes about 5 minutes.
 Stir constantly and don't walk away!